 Simon comments: “There is an undefined magic in this world which is impossible to capture with language or science.
 Somehow, painting seems to be able to capture its essence.
-It is this feeling that I am trying to express in my work.
-A spiritual world that is deep within and around us all.
-A world that is all too easy to dismiss in our modern existence; even though it is at the core of the mystery of what we are.
+It’s this feeling that I am trying to express in my work.
+A spiritual world that is deep within and around us all: a world that is all too easy to dismiss in our modern existence; even though it is at the core of the mystery of what we are.

 “Giotto di Bondone said that every painting is a voyage into a sacred harbour.
-It is in this spirit that I hope to create an illuminated manuscript for our time: a place where the viewer can touch upon the mystery and magic within themselves.”
+It’s in this spirit that I hope to create an illuminated manuscript for our time: a place where the viewer can touch upon the mystery and magic within themselves.”

 In Simon’s work, layers of paint are built up and scratched back, creating a visual archeology of colour and form which acts as a gateway to apparition.
 Mystical figures and magical landscapes emerge from the paint, encouraging a discourse with the viewer.

 Simon has exhibited in New York, London, Edinburgh, Birmingham, Manchester, Cornwall, Devon and throughout the UK.